MetNoMarvinK/T2M_HARMONIE_AROME_sandbox/README.md

 HARMONIE.py : all the routines translated from Fortran to python

 calc_T2M.py : examples on how to use the functions and create some figures

+extract_thredds.py : functions to extract either time series or entire model domain data from the operational archive of Met-Norway